isomerpages/moe-ast-pesta/index.md

       title: Teachers’ Conference and ExCEL Fest 2025 (TCEF2025)
       id: infopic
-      description: The deadline for proposal submission for TCEF2025 has been extended to 14th August.
+      description: The deadline for proposal submission for TCEF2025 has been extended to 14th Aug 2024.
 Seize this opportunity and showcase your school's initiatives!
       button: Click here!
       url: /teachers-conference-and-excel-fest-2025-tcef2025/